Drug Crimes Defense Attorney in State College, PA

 Along with the direct consequences of a criminal conviction, there are frequently other, "collateral" consequences.
 These include trouble finding employment, difficulty being admitted to universities, ineligibility for educational loans, and suspension of professional licenses, to name a few.
 Furthermore, convictions for certain drug offenses result in mandatory suspension of your driver's license.

-If you have been charged with drug crimes, especially serious felonies, you can count on the attorneys at Masorti Law Group to put our knowledge and experience to work to get you the best result possible.
+If you have been charged with drug crimes, especially serious felonies, you can count on the attorneys at Masorti Law, P.C. to put our knowledge and experience to work to get you the best result possible.
 Contact Us Now to learn more about how we can help.

 Pennsylvania Drug Schedules